Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-20</b>.
 Parametric coordinate system and interpolation functions for a quadratic hexahedron.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (&xi;, &eta; and &zeta;) parametric system ranging from (-1,1).
 Note that &xi;<sub>i</sub>, &eta;<sub>i</sub> amd &zeta;<sub>i</sub> refer to the parametric coordinates of the i<sup>th</sup> x  point.</figcaption>
 </figure>

-**Quadratic Wedge.** **Figure 8-21** shows the parametric coordinate system and interpolation functions for a quadratic wedge cell type.
+**Quadratic Wedge.** {ref}`Figure 8-21 <Figure-8-21>` shows the parametric coordinate system and interpolation functions for a quadratic wedge cell type.
 The quadratic wedge is described using the three parametric coordinate $(r,s,t)$.

 {#Figure-8-21 .figure-target}
 &nbsp;